gambinish/gambinish/README.md

 ### Hi there 👋

-My name is Nick, and I'm a software developer :nerd_face: with an MBA degree :mortar_board:.
+My name is Nick, and I'm a software engineer :nerd_face: with an MBA degree :mortar_board:.
 Currently building web and mobile applications [@sudokrew](https://www.sudokrew.com/).

 I am a full-stack developer, and lately my work has been leaning into the front-end application layer.
 I write lots of javascript, typescript, node.js, and php.